-In the tonalpohualli, the sacred Aztec calendar, this day (Thursday, February 4, 1507 in the Julian calendar) is:
+In the tonalpohualli, the sacred Aztec calendar, Thursday February 4, 1507 is:

 The thirteen day period (trecena) that starts with day 1-Cipactli (Crocodile) is ruled by Tonacatecuhtli, Lord of Nurturance, the primordial god of creation and fertility.
 Cipactli is god of the land, the great earth monster, floating on the sea of stars.
 This is the first trecena of the sacred year.
 The 13 days of this trecena are governed by the primordial urge to create order out of chaos.
 The three means by which the Old Ones established order are still our most important treasures: speech, agriculture, and the family.
 The lineage of thought runs from seed to fruit to seed: these are good days to participate in the community; bad days for solitude.

 Aztecs named a newborn child after its day (tonalli) of birth.
 The elemental forces ruling over that day strongly characterize a person and its destiny.